talalaite/Justina-Talalaite_Baigiamasis_Front/README.md

 - create an account
 - add or remove products from your cart

+:heavy_check_mark: You can Login to the system with user:
+:e-mail: Email: dummy@email.com
+:unlock: Password: dummy123

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).